 Just like binary opposites 1 and 0 create all numbers, and these numbers then become text or language, and this language is then used to encode physical states (but not concepts), similarly, in Sāńkhya, there are three categories which create a new kind of logic, which is used to construct numbers, which exist as sounds, and represent morals, intentions, beliefs, thoughts, sensations, and sense objects.
 This is the ultimate dream of knowledge—reduce all matter to language, language to numbers, and numbers to logic.
-Sāńkhya represents the fulfilment of that dream that the world has pursued for millennia.
+Sāńkhya represents the fulfillment of that dream that the world has pursued for millennia.

 Sāńkhya and Reductionism

 Owing to this property, Sāńkhya is also reductionist.
-The difference is that all Western thinking tries to reduce the world to two states—TRUE and FALSE—while Sāńkhya reduces everything to the three modes of nature (TRUE, FALSE, and neither TRUE or FALSE).
+The difference is that all Western thinking tries to reduce the world to two states—TRUE and FALSE—while Sāńkhya reduces everything to the three modes of nature (TRUE, FALSE, and neither TRUE nor FALSE).
 In comparison to Aristotelian logic, Sāńkhya adds a new logical category—“neither”—which produces a hierarchical tree of numbers, which becomes the tree of nature when we choose some node as the root of all our personal meanings.
-The difference is miniscule, and yet this small change in logic drastically and fundamentally alters the world.
+The difference is minuscule, and yet this small change in logic drastically and fundamentally alters the world.

 We know that the reduction of nature to the binary logical states (TRUE and FALSE) cannot work due to Gödel’s Incompleteness Theorem, and the project of materialist reduction has already failed.
 We have to now understand how the reduction to three logical states can work.
 This is, in essence, the sum and substance of “Vedic science”.
 It involves showing how everything reduces to the three modes of nature.
 At the most superficial level, this science is about how the material world reduces to perception and cognition.
 At a deeper level, it involves a space constructed like a tree, and nodes on that tree are absolute and relative positions counted using numbers.
 At an even deeper level, it involves the understanding that these numbers are produced from the three modes of nature—i.e. logical states.

 Therefore, understanding Sāńkhya means we first reduce matter to perception.
 Then we reduce perception to concepts.
 Then we reduce concepts to numbers.
-And finally we reduce all numbers to logic.
+And finally, we reduce all numbers to logic.
 This is the fundamental promise of knowledge—the world is real because it is logical.
-You don’t need anything more than logic to understand the world, but of course you need to get to the root of the question: Why is the world logical?
+You don’t need anything more than logic to understand the world, but of course, you need to get to the root of the question: Why is the world logical?
 What underlies the idea that nature is rational?

 Transcending the Material World

 Rationality has far more profound foundations than we have thought so far.
-I will discuss in a subsequent post why the material world “depends” on a transcendental world: the reason is that a tri-stable logical rationality (a system of reasoning) is based on properties of consciousness.
+I will discuss in a subsequent post why the material world “depends” on a transcendental world: the reason is that tri-stable logical rationality (a system of reasoning) is based on properties of consciousness.
 The three modes of material nature are actually reflections of three properties of consciousness—sat, chit, and ananda.
 They provide the justification for why the material logic is tri-stable.